This article was first published on 11 January 2018, and updated with the latest appointments.

 With new library facilities, mobile borrowing corners in the heartlands, apps and e-books, as well as audiobooks, there really isn’t any excuse not to read these days.

 In case you want some recommendations on what books to get started on, here are some by Singapore’s leaders who posted their recommendations on Facebook in support of the National Reading Movement.
-If you haven’t read these books, 2018 will be a great year to do so!
+If you haven’t read these books, there is no better time to do so.

-If they could find the time to read, so can we!
+After all, if these leaders could find the time to read, so can we.

 Lee Hsien Loong